 What’s plastic kilometers for IRIS?

-Kilometres of Plastic for IRIS is a joint project between YouSocial Volunteer, the Menorca Preservation Fund and the Mallorca Preservation Foundation.
+Kilometers of Plastic for IRIS is a joint project between YouSocial Volunteer, the Menorca Preservation, Ibiza Preservation and the Mallorca Preservation Foundation.

 About the Competition

-- Only those 15 to 18yr old’s that have participated in Conscious walks can enter the competition.
+- Only those 15 to 20yr old’s that have participated in Conscious walks can enter the competition.

-- Each participant must create a “1 minute for your planet” inspirational video, answering the following question: What would you do to fight against plastic pollution on your island?
+- Each pair must create a “1 minute for your planet” inspirational video, answering the following question: What would you do to fight against plastic pollution on your island?

 - The videos can be in English or Spanish and must aim to use content generated during the conscious walks and related to the single use plastic problems and solutions.